When is Doctor Who series 13's release date? Cast, plot and pictures

 Will John Barrowman return to Doctor Who?

-While John Barrowman made a major comeback for Revolution of the Daleks, it’s unclear if we’ll see him join the gang again.
+While John Barrowman made a major comeback for Revolution of the Daleks, he apparently won’t be back for the next series.

+“Listen, I don’t think I’m saying anything out of line – I’m not in the next series.
+I don’t want to tease the fans,” he told TV Choice Magazine.

+Still, it’s possible Barrowman (who managed to keep Jack’s involvement a secret for many months) is pulling our legs again – and even if he isn’t, it may not be long before Captain Jack is back anyway.

 Will coronavirus affect Doctor Who series 13?